sous-chefs/apt/README.md

 - key: if a `keyserver` is provided, this is assumed to be the fingerprint, otherwise it can be either the URI to the GPG key for the repo, or a cookbook_file.
 - key_proxy: if set, pass the specified proxy via `http-proxy=` to GPG.
 - cookbook: if key should be a cookbook_file, specify a cookbook where the key is located for files/default.
 Defaults to nil, so it will use the cookbook where the resource is used.
+- ignore_apt_update_failure: set to false if you don't want to ignore `apt update` failing to fetch the repository

 #### Examples